DonaldMcC/py_photo_slide/README.md

 # py_photo_slide
-OpenAI based code to convert pictures of presentations taken from the audience into slides
+OpenAI based code to convert pictures of presentations taken from the audience into slides.

+Scenario is your at a conference and take photos of the presentation but you want them cleaned up.
+It seems this is still beyond AI's actual capability but it will provide code to do it - so this will be that code - perhaps with some required tweaks to carry out the task.
+As per it's recommendation python and opencv are the main requirements.